osisoft/PI-Adapter/V1.4/Configuration/system-components-configuration.md

 3. Update the example JSON parameters for your environment.

-    For a table of all available parameters, see [System component parameters](#system-component-parameters).
+    For a table of all available parameters, see [System components parameters](#system-components-parameters).

 4. Save the file.
 For example, as `ConfigureComponents.json`.